Viviane Obenauf: Life after boxing

 After losing to Terri Harper in November 2019, Obenauf retired from boxing.
 Following her retirement she briefly worked in the food and beverage industry before opening her own gym in Switzerland.

 In December 2020, she was arrested in connection with the death of her 61-year-old husband who was found dead in their Swiss home after allegedly being the victim of a "sustained violent assault", suffering "serious injuries" caused by a blunt object.
 In December 2022, Obenauf was found guilty of murder and sentenced to 16 years in prison.
 She also received a 12-year ban from the country.
 Viviane Obenauf appealed against the verdict.
+The appeal hearing before the Bern High Court took place in February 2024.
+The court upheld the murder conviction, increased the sentence to 18 years' imprisonment and extended the expulsion order to 14 years.
+In 2025, the Federal Supreme Court upheld the verdict in the final instance, making it legally binding.
+She is serving her sentence in Hindelbank Prison.